 To create the effect of wind on your TerrainThe landscape in your scene.
 A Terrain GameObject adds a large flat plane to your scene and you can use the Terrain’s Inspector window to create a detailed landscape.
 More info

-See in Glossary, you can add one or more GameObjects with Wind Zone components.
+See in Glossary and Particle Systems, you can add one or more GameObjects with Wind Zone components.
 Trees within a wind zone bend in a realistic animated fashion, and the wind itself moves in pulses to create natural patterns of movement among the trees.

 To create a Wind Zone GameObject directly, go to Unity’s top menu and go to GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info